jumphone/scRef/README.md

 # 5. Vector projection

-Visualize low-quality scRNA-seq data in the tSNE (or other dimension reduction method) plot of high-quality scRNA-seq data
+Visualize low-quality scRNA-seq data in the tSNE plot of high-quality scRNA-seq data.

 Workflow: